jcs090218/only.js/README.md

 **Notice:** You will need to execute `Step 2` if you change anything inside `src` folder, otherwise you can just execute `Step 3` to test the project.

+#### Contirbution
+If you do not want to join the development, you can still contribute to this project by either open an issue or a pull request on this repo page.
+Any of these methods are welcome!